GabrieleSantin/GabrieleSantin.github.io/_pages/code.md

 author_profile: true
 ---

 This page contains some code project that I've worked on.
-Up to date information can be found on my <a href='https://github.com/GabrieleSantin'> <i class="ai-github"></i>GitHub</a> profile.
+Up to date information can be found on my <a href='https://github.com/GabrieleSantin'> <i class="fa fa-github"></i>GitHub</a> profile.